Detecting regime transitions in time series using dynamic mode decomposition: Applications

-The time intervals for the Koopman analysis are $\Delta t=\delta t=6$hours.
-We choose as the time window over which DMD reconstruction is sought a synoptic time scale of $4$ days, which corresponds to $m=16$.
+The time intervals for the Koopman analysis are $\Delta t=\delta t=6$ hours and we choose the geopotential height at $500$hPa at every grid point of the whole domain as our $n=1225$-dimensional observable for the DMD analysis.
+The DMD reconstruction is computed for a synoptic time window of $4$ days, which corresponds to $m=16$.
 We have also performed an analysis using $m=40$, which corresponds to a characteristic time scale of atmospheric blocking events, with qualitatively similar results.
-The observations have dimension $n=1225$.
 In Figure~\ref{f.NHdata} an instance of a good reconstruction error with $\E$ is shown with $\E\approx 88$.
 The DMD reconstruction relies on the singular value decomposition.
-It is well known that for observations which are noise contaminated to some degree, only the first singular values and their associated left and right eigenvectors are reliable, and one should truncated the singular value decomposition.
-For additive measurement noise, \cite{GavishDonoho14} provide a criterion for an optimal truncation.
-The criterion amounts to an optimal truncation at $r=6$.
+It is well known that for observations which are noise contaminated to some degree, only the first singular values and their associated left and right eigenvectors are reliable, and one should truncate the singular value decomposition; recall the very large reconstruction errors for $r\approx m$ in the case of the Kuramoto-Sivashinsky equation discussed in Section~\ref{sec.KS}.
+For additive measurement noise, Gavish and Donoho \cite{GavishDonoho14} provide a criterion for an optimal truncation.
+The criterion yields for our set-up an optimal truncation at $r=6$.
 Figure~\ref{f.NHE} shows the reconstruction error $\E$ for the whole period 1949--2017 for $r\le 16$.
 We observe an increased error for values of $r$ around the optimal truncation value $r=6$ for the years around 1970.
-To quantify this we plot $\mathcal{N}_{\rm{DMD}}$, the moving average of the number of $r$-values with acceptable reconstruction accuracy with $\E \le 400$ between $7\le r \le 16$ (the average is performed over ten years).
+To quantify this we plot $\mathcal{N}_{\rm{DMD}}$, the moving average of the number of $r$-values with acceptable reconstruction accuracy with $\E \le 400$ between $7\le r \le 16$ (the average is performed over three years).
 Note that large values of $\mathcal{N}_{\rm{DMD}}$ imply good reconstruction and that by construction $\mathcal{N}_{\rm{DMD}}\le 16-7+1=10$.
-There is a clear dip in $\mathcal{N}_{\rm{DMD}}$ around 1970, suggesting transitory dynamics, consistent with the observed regime change associated with a decrease of blocking instances \cite{OKane13a,OKane13b}.
-Noticeable, the reconstruction error increases (i.e. $\mathcal{N}_{\rm{DMD}}$ decreases) continuously after 1990.
-This may be due to further hitherto unidentified transitory dynamics which occurs on a slow time scale.
+There is a clear dip in $\mathcal{N}_{\rm{DMD}}$ around 1970, suggesting transitory dynamics, consistent with the observed transition from a predominantly negative NAO phase to a predominantly positive NAO phase \cite{HurrellVanLoon97}.